 Additional Migratory Dragonfly Short Courses 2013

-Future Migratory Dragonfly Short Courses are currently in the planning stages for select locations throughout North America.
+Future Migratory Dragonfly Short Courses are currently in the planning stages for California and Ontario, Canada for fall 2013.
 Please check back soon for more details about upcoming course locations, dates, and registration details.

 The objective of these one-day events is to train participants to identify key migratory species and contribute data to ongoing MDP citizen science projects.